TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

   meaning `dataSALTTLAS`);
 - `SALTING_MODE_DUPLICATE_PREFIX` - Creates a suffix via the original salting value and its reversed version ( meaning `SALTTLASdata`);
 - `SALTING_MODE_PALINDROME_MIRRORING` - Uses the input, the salt and their reverse forms to create a readable palindrome word (meaning `SALTdataatadTLAS`).

 ### [](#output digestion format){:.book_mark}Output Digestion Format ###

-&nbsp;&nbsp;&nbsp;&nbsp;The software framework supports a vast variety of well-know and frequently used data formats for the output digest value.
+&nbsp;&nbsp;&nbsp;&nbsp;The software framework supports a vast variety of well-known and frequently used data formats for the output digest value.
 Each hash function object provides 5 output formats that can be easily configured.
 The specific format can be enabled via the `setDigestFormat()` setter method (the default setting is `DIGEST_OUTPUT_HEX_UPPER`) and the available format setting constants per each object.
 The following options are available for each object:

 - `DIGEST_OUTPUT_RAW` - The raw byte string representation, used by PHP for working with byte arrays (for example `�5�a`);